RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 description: "This post aims to explain how to setup automated functional tests in Behat using Selenium and Chrome."
 tags: [Testing, Functional Tests, Automation, Automated Tests, Behat, PHP, Selenium, BDD, Chrome, Linux]
 ---
-This post aims to explain how to setup automated functional tests in [Behat](http://behat.org/en/latest/) using [Selenium](http://www.seleniumhq.org/) and Chrome.
+This post aims to explain how to setup automated functional UI tests in [Behat](http://behat.org/en/latest/) using [Selenium](http://www.seleniumhq.org/) and Chrome.
 The benefit of setting this up is that these tests can be written with little to no coding experience required.
 They can be setup by a QA or a Project Manager for example.

 If you don't know anything about Behat or BDD I would suggest you read my [introductory post](http://rbrt.wllr.info/2017/11/22/introduction-bdd-testing-with-behat.html) or watch [Ciaran McNulty's talk](https://www.youtube.com/watch?v=83GbyDpJDI4) on the subject.